History of science and technology in the People's Republic of China: 1977-84: Rehabilitation and rethinking

 By 1978 substantial progress had been made toward restoring the science and technology establishment to its pre-Cultural Revolution state.
-Leaders with special responsibility for science and technology joined recently rehabilitated senior scientists in looking ahead and framing sweeping and very ambitious plans for further development.
+Leaders with responsibility for science and technology joined senior scientists in looking ahead, framing plans for further development.
 The draft Eight-Year Plan for the Development of Science and Technology, discussed at the 1978 National Science Conference, called for a rapid increase in the number of research workers, for catching up to advanced international levels by the mid-1980s, and for substantial work in such fields as laser science, crewed space flight, and high-energy physics.
-For some scientists, and perhaps for their political sponsors as well, mastering technologies and developing Chinese capabilities in the most advanced areas of science were goals in themselves, regardless of the costs or of the likely benefits to the peasants and workers.
+For some scientists, and political sponsors as well, mastering technologies and developing Chinese capabilities in the most advanced areas of science were goals in themselves, regardless of the costs or of the likely benefits to the peasants and workers.

 Both political leaders and media personnel seemed captivated by the vision of rapid economic growth and social transformation made possible by the wonders of science.
 Further, many leaders, not themselves scientifically trained, tended toward unrealistic expectations of the immediate benefits from research.
 This attitude, while different from the hostility to science exhibited during the Cultural Revolution, was based on a misunderstanding of the nature of scientific work and was therefore a poor foundation for science policy.

 The plans for rapid advance in many scientific areas were associated with equally ambitious calls for economic growth and the large-scale import of complete factories.
 During 1979 it became increasingly clear that China could not pay for all the imports or scientific projects wanted by all the ministries, regional authorities, and research institutes.
 It also became increasingly evident that those promoting the projects had overlooked financial constraints and severe shortages of scientific and technical manpower and that they lacked a comprehensive plan.
 In February 1981 a report of the State Science and Technology Commission reversed the overly ambitious 1978 eight-year scientific development plan and called for renewed emphasis on the application of science to practical problems and on training more scientists and engineers.

 As scientists and administrators confronted the problems of applying and linking research with development, they became aware of the constraints of the existing system and of the extent to which the endemic difficulties in applying scientific knowledge were consequences of the Soviet-style structure for science and industry that China had uncritically adopted in the 1950s.
 Attention shifted to reforming the existing system and promoting greater efficiency and better use of scarce resources, such as trained manpower.
 Between 1981 and 1985, a number of new journals discussed China's scientific system and suggested improvements, while national and local administrators sponsored a wide range of experimental reforms and reorganizations of research bodies.
 The extensive discussion and experimentation culminated in a March 1985 decision of the CCP Central Committee calling for thorough reform of China's science system.